Resources / Articles / S-Curve Motion Profiles - Vital For Optimizing Machine Performance

 S-Curve Motion Profiles - Vital For Optimizing Machine Performance

-In addition to providing smoother motion, S-curve motion profiles are a vital tool for improving point to point transfer speeds by letting you tune the profile to the load.
+In addition to providing smoother motion, S-curve trajectory profiles are a vital tool for improving point to point transfer speeds by letting you tune the profile to the load.
+Best of all these performance improvements are equally applicable for servo motors such as brushless motors and DC Brush motors as they are for stepper motors.

-By smoothing out the edges, S-curve motion profiles reduce abrupt acceleration changes and thereby smooth out the motion.
-But the actual power of S-curves goes far beyond just smoother moves by allowing the profile to be tuned, thereby optimizing point-to-point transfer speeds for a broad class of machines such as gantries, belt-driven systems, XYZ tables, indexers, embroidery, robotic mechanisms, and more.
+By smoothing out the edges, S-curve trajectory profiles reduce abrupt acceleration changes and thereby smooth out the motion.
+But the actual power of S-curves goes far beyond just smoother moves by allowing the profile to be tuned, thereby optimizing point-to-point transfer speeds for a broad class of machines such as gantries, belt-driven systems, XYZ tables, indexers, embroidery equipment, industrial robots, and more.

-S-curves motion profiles add 'transition' segments to the traditional 3-phase trapezoidal profile (accelerate, coast, decelerate) resulting in a 7-phase profile.
+S-curves trajectory profiles add 'transition' segments to the traditional 3-phase trapezoidal trajectory profile (accelerate, coast, decelerate) resulting in a 7-phase profile.
 This is shown in Figure 1.

 Motion Profiles for S-Curve and Trapezoidal

-Figure 1: Velocity Profiles for an S-Curve and a Trapezoidal Profile
+Figure 1: Velocity and Acceleration Versus Time for an S-Curve Trajectory Profile and a Trapezoidal Trajectory Profile

 What makes S-curve profiles so powerful is that they inject dramatically less vibrational energy into the connecting mechanisms and the load.
-This is true whether the drive motor used is a servo motor or a step motor.
+This is true whether the drive motor used is a servo motor such as a brushless motor (also called a BLDC motor) or a stepper motor.
 Just as importantly, compared to trapezoidal profiles, S-curves provide an additional control mechanism for cancelling oscillations in the load by adjusting the ratio of the profile's transition phases to the constant acceleration phases.

-The motion characteristic that defines change in acceleration is known as "jerk".
-In a Trapezoidal profile, the jerk is infinite at the phase transitions, while in the S-curve profile jerk is a constant value, spreading the change over a non-zero time period.
+The trajectory profile characteristic that defines change in acceleration is known as "jerk".
+In a Trapezoidal trajectory profile the jerk is infinite at the phase transitions, while in an S-curve trajectory profile jerk is a constant value, spreading the change over a non-zero time period.
 For a given load, the higher the jerk, the greater the amount of energy that will show up as unwanted vibrations in the system, and, the broader the frequency spectrum of this vibration inducing energy will be.
-This is shown in Figure 2.
+This is shown in

-Figure 2: Vibrations from S-curve and Trapezoidal Profiles
+Figure 2: Induced Vibration from S-curve Trajectory Profile and Trapezoidal Trajectory Profile

 Comparing the amount and type of vibration energy produced by a trapezoidal profile with an S-curve profile, we see that a trapezoidal profile - because of its instantaneous change in acceleration - injects a relatively large amount of vibration energy into the system, and this vibration energy is spread over a wide range of frequencies.
 The S-curve motion profile injects less vibrational energy into the load and, just as importantly, the range of these vibrations cuts off rapidly at higher frequencies.

-Now that we understand the principles involved, how can an S-curve be programmed, and what factors affect the smoothness and transfer times of the actual load?
+Now that we understand the principles involved, how can an S-curve be 'tuned' to optimize the transfer times of the actual load?

 Finding the optimum S-curve form for a given application is a matter of balancing the time spent transitioning from zero acceleration to maximum acceleration (Phases I & III) as a percentage of the time spent at maximum acceleration (Phase II).